dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

 The first time the patchpoint is seen by the runtime it adds an entry to the table.
 The local counter in the method is reloaded with a value determined by `DOTNET_OSR_CounterBump` (currently 0x1000).
-If a patchpoint at a given offset is hit more than `DOTNET_HitLimit` times (currently 0x10) then the runtime will create an OSR method for that offset.
+If a patchpoint at a given offset is hit more than `DOTNET_OSR_HitLimit` times (currently 0x10) then the runtime will create an OSR method for that offset.